Vrije Universiteit Amsterdam: Uilenstede

 The satellite campus 'Uilenstede' is located further south, in the municipality of Amstelveen.
-Uilenstede, built mainly between 1966 and 1970, is home to several large student housing complexes and apartment buildings, the VU Sports Centre, the 'Griffioen' cultural centre, and a campus café.
+Uilenstede, built mainly between 1966 and 1970, is home to several large student housing complexes and apartment buildings and the VU Sports Centre. and a campus café.
 Several of the university's administrative departments are also located at the Uilenstede campus.
-Uilenstede is served by metro 51 and tram 5.
+Uilenstede is served by tram 25 and tram 5.
 Many of the residential halls at Uilenstede are currently undergoing major renovation works.
 A new apartment complex for visiting staff and international PhD students on the eastern side of the campus was opened in 2012.
 The new building was awarded the municipality's architecture prize.
 A large renovation of the public space, made possible with a grant from the Schiphol Foundation, started in September 2013 and includes the construction of three new squares at the campus.

 Organizational structure

 The Vrije Universiteit is made up of several faculties, responsible for teaching and research, as well as a number of interdisciplinary research institutes.
-As of 2015, after a number of mergers, these faculties are: Behavioural and Movement Sciences; Dentistry; Earth and Life Sciences; School of Business and Economics; Humanities; Law; Sciences; Social Sciences; Theology; and the VUmc School of Medical Sciences.
+As of 2015, after a number of mergers, these faculties are: Behavioural and Movement Sciences; ACTA Dentistry; Earth and Life Sciences; School of Business and Economics; Humanities; Law; Sciences; Social Sciences; Theology; and the VUmc School of Medical Sciences.

 The Vrije Universiteit is formally a private institution, part of the VU-VUmc Foundation.
 The other main institution within this foundation is the VU University Medical Center, which has a separate management structure.

-The university is governed by the Executive Board, consisting of a President, a Vice-President and a Rector.
+The university is governed by the Executive Board, consisting of a president, a vice-president and a rector.
 The Executive Board has general management responsibilities and appoints the deans and professors of the faculties.
 The Executive Board is accountable to a Supervisory Board, appointed by the members' assembly of the VU Association, a private organization which founded the university in 1880.

 The university's Works Council, a body of elected representatives of faculty and staff, as well as the Student Council, have consultation and co-decision rights in some areas of university policy and management.
-The College of Deans, consisting of all faculty deans and chaired by the Rector, acts as a coordinating and consulting body at the central level and is responsible for awarding doctoral degrees and honorary doctorates.
+The College of Deans, consisting of all faculty deans and chaired by the rector, acts as a coordinating and consulting body at the central level and is responsible for awarding doctoral degrees and honorary doctorates.